FrancesCoronel/personal-website-v3/site/content/posts/2019-01-26-tech-intersections.md

 - if a job wants 5 years of experience, consider that open source work and hackathons you've done, a career development program you've completed - those all tie in and can be considered experience as well
 - if candidate gets rejected and the emails are confrontational, they are usually deferred back to the recruiter
 - when it comes to prepping for interviews, make sure to prepare with questions that are relevant since you've ideally done your research on the company when it comes to culture, demographics, etc.
+- favorite ways to network: prefer to seek out companies I've never heard at career/vendor fairs to talk to the recruiter and learn something new

 ## Career Skills Panel - Is it Different?
 Being First Gen in Tech

 ![First Gen](https://i.imgur.com/W0V3oZv.jpg)

+> Miriam Aguirre, Genesis Hernandez, Nadine Bui, Gloriane Tran

+- Toyota is a diverse company
+- organizations mentioned
+  - Lesbians Who Tech
+  - Latinas in Tech
+  - Remix
+  - Code2040
+- how to tell company culture is good
+  - look at diversity stats of companies
+  - see if there's someone of diverse background in C-suite
+  - check when people were last praised or last promoted
+- resources mentioned
+  - huntr
+  - boomerang
+  - streak
+  - nerdwallet
+- dealing with the vast amount of wealth in the bay area coming from someone who may have grown up struggling
+  - changing expectations
+  - push for more
+  - learn to negotiate
+- salary
+  - you can ask for pay band
+  - illegal to ask for past salaries
+  - always ask for more time to consider salary
+  - share salary
+- how to recharge
+  - humble yourself
+  - ground yourself
+  - have a little perspective
+  - remember you're not alone
+  - remember your roots

 ## Lunch